-- 4.3.1 ReturnToWorkSA, its claims agents or self-insured employers (a requestor) will undertake a technical compliance review of a WPI assessment report issued by the Assessors, to ensure correct calculations, no typographical errors, consistent application of and compliance with the Act and the Guidelines, relevant AMA Guides and relevant case law.
-The Assessor may be contacted for clarification about a report or to discuss any possible issues relating to assessments that are not finalised. - 4.3.2 Assessors should respond to clarification requests from ReturnToWorkSA within 10 working days through ReturnToWorkSA's online services portal, or via e-mail if a self-insured employer, or otherwise agreed with the Requestor. - 4.3.3 If a subsequent report is provided following a clarification request, this report must be marked as an 'amended report' to differentiate it from the initial report. - 4.3.4 Consistent with transparency and as stated in Communication (d) page 7, all parties should also have access to the information contributed by the other parties and are entitled to access the written correspondence exchanged among the other parties.
+- 4.3.2 Assessors should respond to clarification requests from a Requestor within 10 business days through ReturnToWorkSA's online services portal, or via e-mail if a self-insured employer, or otherwise agreed with the Requestor. - 4.3.3 If a subsequent Impairment Assessment Report is provided following a clarification request, it must be marked as an 'amended report' to differentiate it from the initial report. - 4.3.4 Consistent with transparency and as stated in Communication (d) page 7, all parties should also have access to the information contributed by the other parties and are entitled to access the written correspondence exchanged among the other parties.